maibroadcast/site-import/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import posts/items directly from other websites.
+Import products, offers and content directly from other websites as easy and fast as never before.

 == Description ==